flamarion/terraform-aws-ec2/README.md

 # AWS EC2 Instance Module

-This module is intended to create a Single or Multiple AWS EC2 Instances within a VPC.
+This module is intended to create a Single AWS EC2 Instances within a VPC.

+The module also allow the attachment of a single EBS volume to the instance.

 This module doesn't work to create instances in default VPC or attache EBS volumes.